Eastern yellow jacket cleaning itself on a leaf

 BUT, THEY EAT GARDEN PESTS

-Unfortunately, yes.
-Yellow jackets are predatory insects .
+And yet…. yellow jackets are predatory insects .
 They may not help pollinate, but they perform an important function that benefits our plants.
 They eat garden pests and help control them.
-As such, many consider them beneficial to agriculture.
+Because of this, many consider them beneficial to agriculture.

 Yellow jacket on butterfly weed

 A yellow jacket diet is heavy in foods humans are nowadays told to restrict: that is, meats, sugars and carbohydrates.
 In mid summer when they are busy feeding their larvae, adults generally forage for food rich in protein including meats, flies, caterpillars and other insects.

 However, as summer wears on and food sources begin to diminish, adults shift towards sugary foods.
 These include flower nectar, tree sap and honeydew produced by aphids and scale.
 Unfortunately, this also includes many of the items we humans enjoy, foods like fruits, juices, beer and soft drinks, not to mention blueberry pie.

 Sugars, in fact, are key to developing queens in late summer who must start next spring’s nest.
 They are the only members of the colony to survive and will need energy to ride out the winter.